praneetr/react_memory_game/README.md

-# react_memory_game
-A simple memory game created with React
+A simple memory game created with React.
+Click on an image to earn points, but don't click on any more than once!